Jamestown Settlement Exhibition Galleries Refreshed With New Experiences

 A new exhibit features Werowocomoco, Virginia’s original “capital” city and the principal residence of Powhatan, paramount chief of 30-some Indian tribes in Virginia’s coastal region at the time English colonists arrived in 1607.
 In the existing “From Africa to Virginia” theater, three-dimensional panels have been added along with new information on the arrival of the first recorded Africans in 1619 and the growth in slavery through 1699, when Virginia’s capital moved inland to Williamsburg.

-In November, an innovative exhibit and period artifacts explore the real story of Powhatan’s daughter, Pocahontas, as well as her legend and myth in popular culture.
+In November, an innovative exhibit and period artifacts was added to the permanent gallery space to explore the real story of Powhatan’s daughter, Pocahontas, as well as her legend and myth in popular culture.

 About the Gallery Refresh

-DLR Group of Washington, D.C., is lead architect, and Gallagher & Associates of Silver Spring, Md., is exhibit designer.
+DLR Group of Washington, D.C., served as lead architect, and Gallagher & Associates of Silver Spring, Md., was exhibit designer.
+Capital Museum Services of Mannassas, Va., was exhibit fabricator.
 Cortina Productions of McLean, Va., produced the films and interactives in both phases of the project, 2017 and 2019.

 The entire gallery enhancement project is funded by a public-private partnership by the Commonwealth of Virginia and private contributions to the Jamestown-Yorktown Foundation, Inc.